OscarFredriksson/DT050G/README.md

 Extend lab 1 to include vector clocks to guarantee causal ordering.

 # Lab 3
 Implement the bully algorithm to select a coordinator.
-The coordinator manages message ordering to ensure total ordering.
+The coordinator manages message ordering to ensure total order.

 ![bully algorithm](img/bully-algorithm.png)